Oryzaephilus surinamensis: Adults

-Role as a Stored Product Pest and Control of Infestations
+Role as a stored product pest

 O. surinamensis is one of the most commonly encountered insects in grain, pet foods, and seeds.
 Feeding results in shrinkage of the dry mass of the infested product and in increased water content due to the metabolic activity of the insects which can result in mold growth.
 In grain, insect damage decreases value and can make it unfit for use; sufficient numbers of insect fragments or live insects can result in rejection by the purchaser.

+Control of infestations

 In the home, infestations can be avoided by storing dried food products in sealed containers.
 To control already present infestations, the infested material needs to be identified and disposed of, or frozen- as all life stages of the beetle can be killed by being frozen for six days.
 In food processing operations and warehouses other means of control may be necessary and fumigation is commonly used, in large-scale grain storage operations a pesticide application may be needed for storage over six months.
 Fumigation is commonly used to control stored product pests in food and grain, this involves the treatment of product with gasses which are able to diffuse throughout the treated area.
 The gasses used in fumigation (most often phosphine) are highly toxic to both insects and mammals (including humans) but when applied properly, no fumigant will remain in product after treatment is complete.
 Because of the high toxicity of fumigants, their use is restricted to qualified applicators and areas which can be tightly sealed.